 While your personal statement paints a clear picture of your life, your scholarship CV colors it all and brings out all your achievements in one pack.
 It outlines your major life milestones starting with your education, skills and various achievements compiled in one document.

-An attention catching scholarship CV should follow strategic guidelines in a format outlined as the follows:
+An attention-catching scholarship CV should follow strategic guidelines in a format outlined as follows: